SMI/SmiServices/news/841-bugfix.md

-Fixed bug when disposing `CsvDestination` instances that have not begun writting any output
+Fixed bug when disposing `CsvDestination` instances that have not begun writing any output